uniwebcms/framework/docs/developers-guide.md

 }
 ```

-The `#team-member` hashbang references a content schema that validates structure and enables visual editor form UIs.
+The `#team-member` schema tag references a content schema that validates structure and enables visual editor form UIs.
 This pattern is ideal for highly-structured data like team members, product specifications, or configuration objects that don't benefit from markdown's text-oriented format.

 > See the [Content Schemas Guide](https://docs.framework.uniweb.app/content-schemas) for details on defining schemas, validation rules, and visual editor integration.